US Soccer equalizes pay in milestone with women, men - KTVZ

 After missing the 2018 World Cup, the men qualified for this year’s World Cup in Qatar starting in November.
 The women’s team will seek to qualify this year for the 2023 World Cup, cohosted by Australia and New Zealand.

-The women gave up guaranteed base salaries which had been part of their CBA since 2005.
+— Women gave up guaranteed base salaries that had been part of their CBA since 2005.
 Some players had been guaranteed annual salaries of $100,000.

 “I think we’ve outgrown some of the conditions that may look like we have lost something, but now our (professional) league is actually strong enough where now we don’t need as many guaranteed contracts, you know, we can be on more of a pay-to-play model,” Purce said.